 From here Dr. Sanchez-Sotelo describes various orthopedic options for elbow pain and stiffness.
 They include:

-- Arthroscopic osteocapsular arthroplasty which removes bone that restrict motion and removing the majority of the anterior and posterior capsule.
+- Arthroscopic osteocapsular arthroplasty removes bone that restricts motion and removes the majority of the anterior and posterior capsules.
 (The ligaments and soft tissue that surround the elbow joint.)

 The elbow replacement option